Debt-to-income ratio: What it is and why it matters

 What should your debt-to-income ratio be?

+- Reduce your debt: Paying down existing debts helps lower your total monthly debt payments, subsequently improving your DTI ratio.
 Your DTI looks at monthly payments, not your total amount of debt, so one solution may be to prioritize the reduction of debt by focusing on the highest monthly payments first.